jkaryo1/CCProject/README.md

 To accomplish our goal, we generated a general plan of attack that we hope to follow.

 1.  *Trigger Lambda on Upload to S3 Bucket* - For our project, we are uploading multiple previous commits to a single S3 source bucket (now properly named jhu-cloud-source2).
-When a file gets uploaded, we want to trigger a testing lambda on the file, so it is imperative that we understand how to properly AWS Lambda with S3.
+When a file gets uploaded, we want to trigger a testing lambda on the file, so it is imperative that we understand how to properly use AWS Lambda with S3.

 2.  *Use Lambda to upload files to an S3 bucket* - We plan on writing the sucess rate of a particular test to another bucket for simple ease of access for the user.
-To accomplish this goal, we plan on using boto3 to integrate functionality.
+To accomplish this goal, we plan on using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html#) to integrate functionality.

+3.  *Develop Proper Plan for Timing* - We also wish to develop a proper way to time our testing method that uses AWS Lambda.
+We don't plan on collecting data points for testing for this checkpoint, but we want to have a solid method of doing so for when we begin to compare methods.

+**Who Has Done What**

+0.  *General*

+1.  *Sanat Desphande*

+2.  *Lionel Eisenberg*

-3.
+3.  *Jon Karyo*

+4.  *James Lubowsky*